 Judge Baumerich has 29 years of litigation experience in complex, adversarial proceedings.
 She worked first as a trial specialist and later as a Deputy Regional Attorney, for the National Labor Relations Board, Region 5, in Baltimore, Maryland.
 Judge Baumerich’s litigation experience includes first chair responsibility in many adversarial proceedings before the NLRB, U.S. District Courts, and U.S. Bankruptcy Courts.

 A native of New Jersey, Judge Baumerich graduated from Rutgers Law School — Newark.
 While in law school, she served as a staff member and editor on the Rutgers Law Review.
 Judge Baumerich received a Bachelor of Arts degree from Upsala College.
-She is a member of the New Jersey, Maryland, and District of Columbia bars.

 Judge Keith E. Bell: is a native of Staten Island, New York who received his Bachelor of Arts degree with honors in 1988 from North Carolina Central University in Durham, NC.
 Thereafter, he earned his Juris Doctorate degree from North Carolina Central University’s School of Law in 1991.
 He was appointed as an Administrative Law Judge (ALJ) with the Occupational Safety and Health Review Commission (OSHRC), in Washington D.C., in January 2012.
 Prior to joining OSHRC, Judge Bell did a brief stint in the Social Security Administration’s Office of Disability Adjudication and Review in Columbia, Missouri where he decided appeals filed by applicants for disability benefits.